Manufacturing cosmic rays in the evolving dynamical states of galaxy clusters: Understanding the dynamical states of the simulated systems

 Fig~\ref{radial-en-ratio}(b) shows a possible deviation from the well known spherical accretion model.
-Core of the clusters in our simulations never seem to remain in virial equilibrium.
-Though, in relaxed phase, virial ratio $\mathcal{R}'_1$ makes up to almost 1 at r$_{200}$, both merging and relaxing phases show a significant deviation from unity.
-As we go inside the cluster, the merging state is dominated by potential energy, whereas, relaxing state is mostly dominated by kinetic energy (see Fig.~\ref{radial-en-ratio}(c)).
-But, only in case of relaxed condition, maximum range of $x$-axis of the cluster till r$_{200}$ has values near to unity.
+The cluster core in our simulations never seem to remain in virial equilibrium.
+Though in relaxed phase, virial ratio $\mathcal{R}'_1$ makes up to almost 1 at $r_{200}$, both merging and relaxing phases show a significant deviation from unity.
+As we go inside the cluster, the merging state is dominated by potential energy, while the relaxing state is mostly dominated by kinetic energy (see Fig.~\ref{radial-en-ratio}(c)).
+But only in case of relaxed condition, maximum range of $x$-axis of the cluster till $r_{200}$ has values near to unity.